davidBelanger/Remodel/README.md

 Setup
 ---------------------
-1) Build  Remodel from source (Makefile provided).
+1a) Build  Remodel from source (Makefile provided).
 See notes below on building it.This produces a binary called 'BuildRemodel.'

+1b) Alternatively, download the pre-built binary provided with a release on github.

 2) Make a file called 'RemodelFile' that encodes the dependency structure of your project.
 See below for syntax.